emustudio/emuStudio/README.md

 [![Build Status](https://travis-ci.org/vbmacher/emuStudio.svg?branch=branch-0_39)](https://travis-ci.org/vbmacher/emuStudio)
 [![Coverage Status](https://coveralls.io/repos/github/vbmacher/emuStudio/badge.svg?branch=branch-0_39)](https://coveralls.io/github/vbmacher/emuStudio?branch=branch-0_39)

-emuStudio is free and versatile platform/framework for *doing* the computer emulation.
-It is specially designed for students and programmers which want to learn how computers work while having fun in the same time.
-It has been used at Technical University of Košice (Slovakia) with very good responses of students and teachers since 2007.

-Computer emulation has been always fun, since it's a process of "building a machine" in front of you, no matter if you are a professional or amateur.
-When finished, it is then able to run programs or games written by other people, while these programs don't even recognize they are being run in *your* software, not on a hardware.
+emuStudio is a desktop application which allows to write programs and emulate computers.
+More generally, it is a platform for using, and framework for programming various computer emulators.
+It is versatile, free, and written in Java.

+The main goal is to support teaching older but important computers and abstract machines.
+For example, students can write their programming assignments in emuStudio IDE, which then will be run on the emulated computer.
+The output might be displayed on emulated screen, or written to some file having the advantage of a possibility of creating automation "assignment checking" process.

+emuStudio is used at [Technical University of Košice](http://www.fei.tuke.sk/en) since 2007.

+Besides, developer's API is very simple and powerful enough to enable to write own computer components.
+The components are implemented as emuStudio plugins: compilers, CPUs, operating memories, and I/O devices.
+Some can be compatible, some not.
+Compatible components can be arranged into working schemas of computer which makes the versatility of emuStudio.

-There are many tutorials for emulation of various CPUs or other hardware and they might be useful when implementing them using emuStudio.
+NOTE: There are many tutorials for emulation of various CPUs or other hardware and they might be useful when implementing them using emuStudio.

-From the user perspective, emuStudio is a desktop application which can emulate some predefined virtual computer.
-The computers consist of components, which are separate modules and can be programmed independently.
-User just selects those components, connects them with lines into a schema, and the computer is ready for emulation.

-# Features highlight
+# License

-* Computer schema designer / editor

-* Simple IDE
-    - Source code editor with syntax highlighting
-    - Ability to compile and directly transfer code to emulator
-    - CPU debugger with interactive disassembler

-* Components of a computer are independent plug-ins like CPU, memory and devices
-    - Operating memory and devices can have their own GUI windows

-* Automatic emulation run from command line

-* Several predefined computer sets and plug-ins

-* Consistent API for development of custom plug-ins

-# Predefined computers, and hardware
+This project is released under GNU GPL v2 license.

+# Supported host platform

+Currently supported are Linux and Windows.
+Mac is NOT supported, but it might work to some extent.

+# Available computer emulators

-* MITS Altair8800 including Intel 8080 or Zilog Z80 CPU, 88-DISK drive, 88-SIO board,
+* MITS Altair8800 with choosable processor: Intel 8080 or Zilog Z80 CPU.
+Includes 88-DISK drive, 88-SIO board,
-  LSI ADM-3A terminal, SIMH pseudo device, operating memory, including assembler compilers
+  LSI ADM-3A terminal, SIMH pseudo device (partially reimplemented from simh emulator), operating memory, and 8080 + Z80 assembler compilers

+* Manchester Small-Scale Experimental Machine (SSEM) emulator, with programming tutorials

-* Random Access Machine simulator
+* Random Access Machine (RAM) simulator

+* Random Access Stored Program (RASP) machine simulator

-* Brainfuck simulator (I call it BrainDuck)
+* Brainfuck interpreter (designed as a "computer" which I called BrainDuck)

-# Compiling
+# For developers

 The project uses Maven for managing dependencies and build process.
 Each module can be compiled separately, but if you run the following command in the root directory, it will compile each module (results will be in particular module directory):

 ```
 mvn clean install
 ```

-## Preparing emuStudio distribution
+## Creating a custom "release"

-In order to package complete emuStudio with examples and all predefined computers, please go to subdirectory `release` and then invoke the following command:
+In order to package complete emuStudio with examples and all predefined computers, at first compile the whole project.
+Then go to directory `release` and invoke the following command:

 ```
 mvn clean install -P release
 ```

-Inside `target` subdirectory will be a zip file containing full distribution of emuStudio.
+Inside the `target` subdirectory will be a zip file containing the custom release of emuStudio.

 # Running / installation

 There are two ways of how to run emuStudio.
-In both cases, a prerequisite is to have a full distribution of emuStudio.
+In both cases, a prerequisite is to have a full release of emuStudio.
-You can either download it from [project's web page](http://emustudio.sourceforge.net/downloads.html), or you can prepare the distribution by yourself as was explained in the previous section.
+You can either download it from [project's web page](http://emustudio.sourceforge.net/downloads.html), or you can prepare it according to the previous section.

 ## The "classic" way